 So, where should you turn if you’re looking for an alternative?
 One option is to use your debit card.
 It’s just as easy as using a credit card but prevents you from spending more than you can afford.

 If you need to borrow money to cover your expenses while you're in college, here are a few alternatives to credit cards.

 It’s a wise choice to use grants as your primary source of money to get through four years of college.
 They take a front seat to all other financial aid because you generally don't need to repay them.

 These are often small awards — a few hundred to a few thousand dollars — but you can apply them to your everyday expenses at school, including buying school supplies or a meal plan on campus.

 Federal student loans

-Another financial resource at college are federal student loans.
-These carry relatively low interest rates — rates range from 3.73% to 6.28% as of June 2021 — so they can be dramatically cheaper than credit cards.
+Another financial resource at college: federal student loans.
+These carry relatively low interest rates — rates range from 4.99% to 7.54% as of July 2022 — so they can be cheaper than credit cards.

 Plus, you can use student loan funds to pay for anything school-related: room and board, meal plans, books, school supplies and more.

 Because of repayment deferral rules, these loans may not immediately help you build your credit score, but once you start making on-time repayments, your payment history will improve, which should also improve your credit score.